 Biography

 A Multidisciplinary Visual Artist that specialises in Ceramic, Sculpture, Installation Art and Illustration.
-Hold a Master's Degree in Contemporary Art Practice from Edinburgh College of Art, The University of Edinburgh (2012), and graduated with a Diploma (Distinction) from Nanyang Academy of Fine Arts (NAFA)(2006) under Georgette Chen's Scholarship of Art, with major study on Ceramics & minor on Sculpture.
+Hold a Degree of Master of Arts in Contemporary Art Practice from Edinburgh College of Art, The University of Edinburgh (2012), and graduated with a Diploma with Distinction from Nanyang Academy of Fine Arts (2006) under Georgette Chen’s Scholarship of Art, with major study on Ceramics & minor on Sculpture.

 Between 2019 to 2021, she worked as an Art Coordinator in the Programme Development department at a Senior Healthcare organization.
 Working with their in-house Art Therapist, they curated and facilitated art programmes designed to enhance the psychosocial and emotional well-being of seniors.